• Content Library

 Bringing survivors together

 While hearing the stories from other victims in Utah, and what they encountered with their sexual assaults, along with the disciplining by bishops and church leaders, Alana witnessed how destructive it was to their lives.
-However, it was incredible for Alana because she also saw that they went through the exact same thing she had.
+However, it was incredible for Alana because she also saw that they went through the same thing she had.
 They, too, didn’t know how to talk about it and froze during their assaults, and couldn’t fight off their predators like Mormon doctrine demands.
-Then, they felt bad about themselves as if they committed a sin by being raped.
+Then, they felt bad about themselves as if they sinned by being raped.

 However, Alana then talks to a detective who explains that most victims of sexual assault freeze.
 There’s an inherent act of freeze or flight.
-While meeting experts of sex crimes along with attorneys, they further contextualize the science behind what transpires during such an encounter.
+While meeting experts in sex crimes along with attorneys, they further contextualize the science behind what transpires during such an encounter.
 Then, Alana connects the dots to see why sex crimes are so prevalent in Utah.

 Filming Chewed Gum